 I’ll show some examples that use contrasting or complimenting colors to work with the home’s walls and furniture, and some that match with the home’s area rugs.
 There is most definitely a style for you within this list.

 Style 1.
-Modern Farmhouse Stairs
+Farmhouse Style runner

 Style 2.
 Moroccan Style runner

-The Morrocan style has more floral patterns and red colors that might work perfectly for your home!
+The Moroccan style has different colors with more floral patterns and red colors that might work perfectly for your home!